v0lt13/EditorAttributesDocs/docs/source/Attributes/conditionalfield.rst

 .. image:: ../Images/ConditionalField08.png

-On top of the ``ConditionType`` we can also specify a certain condition we want to negate by creating a ``bool`` arraythat must contain the the conditions we want to negate in the order we added them.
+On top of the ``ConditionType`` we can also specify a certain condition we want to negate by creating a ``bool`` array that must contain the the conditions we want to negate in the order we added them.
 We set true for conditions we want to negate and set false for conditions we don’t::